Does vape juice expire?

 If you find that you have multiple bottles of juice, we recommend leaving them in a drawer away from direct sunlight until you’re ready to vape them.

-So, what’s your views on expire e-liquids, have you ever vaped liquid that has passed the expiration date?
+So, what’re your views on expire e-liquids, have you ever vaped liquid that has passed the expiration date?